lynnfaraday/aresmush.com/tutorials/config/website.md

 The web portal uses the [Bootstrap](hhttps://getbootstrap.com/docs/3.3/css/#less) website layout and the [Ember Power Select](http://ember-power-select.com/docs/styles) addon for dropdown menus.
 Although you _can_ style these things with regular CSS by modifying `custom_style.scss`, it might be easier to use their own built-in variable names.

+{% note %}
-{% include note.html content="Bootstrap and Power Select variables are **not** editable through the Ares `colors.scss` file.
-You have to modify the code file `ares-webportal/app/styles/advanced-colors.scss` and then re-deploy the portal." %}
+Bootstrap and Power Select variables are **not** editable through the Ares `colors.scss` file.
+You have to modify the code file `ares-webportal/app/styles/advanced-colors.scss` and then re-deploy the portal.
+{% endnote %}

 Here are some examples of how you can set Bootstrap and Power Select styles: